logzio/logz-docs/_source/user-guide/infrastructure-monitoring/index.md

 Monitor your infrastructure metrics to gain a clear picture of the ongoing status of your distributed cloud services at all times.
 Logz.io Metrics lets your team curate a handy roster of dashboards to oversee continuous deployment, CI/CD pipelines, and prevent outages, manage incidents, and remediate crashes in multi-microservice environments, hybrid infrastructures, and complex tech stacks.

-Use Logz.io Metrics to continuously monitor your system’s health and help you maintain system performance, speed, and resiliance.
-You can configure Logz.io to send your team push notifications when problematic trends first appear, and before they become critical and threaten crashes or system outages.
+Use Logz.io Metrics to continuously monitor your system’s health and help you maintain system performance, speed, and resiliance, and address problematic trends when they first appear - and before they become critical and threaten crashes or system outages.

 ## Leverage infrastructure metrics